 💡 Formula Breakdown

 - COLUMN(A1): returns the column number of the reference provided.
-In this case, the reference is A1, which is the first column of the range B4:E12.
-So, the result of COLUMN(A1) is 1.
+In this case, the reference is A1, the first column of the range B4:E12.
+The result of COLUMN(A1) is 1.

-If you want to select specific columns in the QUERY function, you have to define the column names in the SELECT statement.
-For the dataset below, if we want to select columns B, D, F, we have to use the following QUERY formula.
+Select specific columns in the QUERY function; you have to define the column names in the SELECT statement.
+For the dataset below, if we want to select columns B, D, and F, we must use the following QUERY formula.

 =QUERY(B4:F14, "SELECT B, D, F")